-- · make it more difficult for us to secure new takeout financing for any multifamily development projects we acquire; - hinder our ability to refinance any completed multifamily assets; - decrease the amount of available liquidity and credit that could be used to broaden our portfolio through the acquisition of multifamily assets; and - require us to obtain other sources of debt capital with potentially different terms.
+- make it more difficult for us to secure new takeout financing for any multifamily development projects we acquire; - hinder our ability to refinance any completed multifamily assets; - decrease the amount of available liquidity and credit that could be used to broaden our portfolio through the acquisition of multifamily assets; and - require us to obtain other sources of debt capital with potentially different terms.

-Short-term leases associated with our multifamily properties may expose us to the effects of declining market rent and could adversely impact our ability to make cash distributions.
+Short-term leases associated with our multifamily and single-family rental properties may expose us to the effects of declining market rent and could adversely impact our ability to make cash distributions.

-Substantially all of our leases for our multifamily properties are on a short-term basis.
+Substantially all of our leases for our multifamily and single-family rental properties are on a short-term basis.
 Because these leases generally permit the residents to leave at the end of the lease term without penalty, our rental revenues may be impacted by declines in market rents more quickly than if our leases were for longer terms.

-Increased levels of unemployment could adversely affect the occupancy and rental rates of our multifamily properties.
+Increased levels of unemployment could adversely affect the occupancy and rental rates of our multifamily and single-family rental properties.

-Increased levels of unemployment in multifamily markets could significantly decrease occupancy and rental rates.
-In times of increasing unemployment, multifamily occupancy and rental rates have historically been adversely affected by:
+Increased levels of unemployment in multifamily and single-family rental markets could significantly decrease occupancy and rental rates.
+In times of increasing unemployment, multifamily and single-family rental occupancy and rental rates have historically been adversely affected by:

-- rental residents deciding to share rental units and therefore rent fewer units; - potential residents moving back into family homes or delaying leaving family homes; - a reduced demand for higher-rent units; - a decline in household formation;
+- rental residents deciding to share rental units and therefore rent fewer units; - potential residents moving back into family homes or delaying leaving family homes; - a reduced demand for higher-rent units;

-- persons enrolled in college delaying leaving college or choosing to proceed to or return to graduate school in the absence of available employment; - the inability or unwillingness of residents to pay rent increases; and - increased collection losses.
+- a decline in household formation; - persons enrolled in college delaying leaving college or choosing to proceed to or return to graduate school in the absence of available employment; - the inability or unwillingness of residents to pay rent increases; and - increased collection losses.